Songs of Our Native Daughters: Group members

 The members of Our Native Daughters were brought together by Giddens, who selected the group's name in reference to James Baldwin's 1955 book Notes of a Native Son.
 Following are profiles of the group's members:

 Rhiannon Giddens, a vocalist and banjo player, is a founding member of the Grammy Award-winning group Carolina Chocolate Drops.
 She was nominated for a Grammy in 2017 for her second solo studio album Freedom Highway, which was produced by Powell.
 Among other honors, she was awarded a MacArthur Fellowship "genius grant" in 2017 for her contributions to folk and country music as an African American.

 Amythyst Kiah is a native of Chattanooga, Tennessee and currently lives in Johnson City.
 Kiah is a graduate of East Tennessee State University, where she completed the Bluegrass, Old Time, and Country Music Studies program.
 She plays guitar and banjo.

 Leyla McCalla, who is of Haitian descent, was born in New York City.
 After studying classical music briefly at New York University, she relocated to New Orleans, where she was recruited to join the Carolina Chocolate Drops while performing as a street musician.
 She has since recorded three solo albums.
 Her most recent release, Capitalist Blues, reached number 14 on Billboard's Jazz Albums chart in early 2019.
 McCalla's primary instrument is the cello, though she also plays banjo and guitar.

 Allison Russell was born in Montreal, Quebec, Canada and currently resides in Nashville, Tennessee.
 A multi-instrumentalist, she is a founding member of two roots groups.
-In 2003, Russell joined with Trish Klein of Be Good Tanyas to form Po' Girl in Canada, which recorded six CDs, the last in 2010.
+In 2003, Russell joined with Trish Klein of Be Good Tanyas to form Po' Girl in Canada, which recorded six albums, the last in 2010.
 Two years later, she joined with her now-husband JT Nero to form the group Birds of Chicago in the U.S., releasing four albums and an EP (as of 2018).
 Russell plays guitar, banjo, ukulele, and clarinet.

 Another Canadian, singer-songwriter Kaia Kater, was also invited to participate in Our Native Daughters but was unable to because of scheduling commitments.